Matthew Connelly: The Declassification Engine

 He claims that prior to the run-up to World War II, the US had prided itself in its "radical transparency", not even encrypting diplomatic communications.
 He said, "The early republic also fostered a culture of information sharing by delivering newspapers at long distances at little cost through an ever-expanding network of post offices, where they were often displayed for public consumption."

-A conclusion that justifies the title is that the declassification system in the US is woefully underfunded.
+is that the declassification system in the US is woefully underfunded.
 The US government produces many times more classified documents than can possibly be reviewed with the existing budget.
 Some records are destroyed or deliberately not written down to make sure they never come to light.
 This is a major threat to democracy, because citizens can't get the information needed to decide how to modify government policies if important details of how the system has worked in the past are never available to the public.

 Part of the problem is that the incentives are wrong: There are rarely any penalties to refusing to declassify something, but one's career can end if someone else with sufficient authority decides you've declassified something that should have been kept secret.

-Connelly's solution is to train an artificial intelligence system to manage the declassification process.
-This recommendation is supported by research by Daniel Kahneman and others.
-Kahneman and Klein (2009) determined that genuine expertise is usually acquired by learning from frequent, rapid, high quality feedback.
-Very few professions get the feedback required to develop such expert intuition.
-Consequently, most exerts can be beaten by simple heuristics developed by intelligent lay people, and artificial intelligence can do even better.